How to Get Started with Customer Persona Mapping

 Customized content can help drive your prospects through the sales funnel and ultimately convert to customers.
 To be able to achieve this you need to know and really understand your customers.
-This is where the Persona Mapping process comes in.
+This is where the Customer Persona Mapping process comes in.
 Do they live in suburbs or the big city?
 Do they watch documentaries or reality shows?
 Are they constantly online, or do they not even know what Facebook is?

 Basically, it’s about learning what kind of needs your customers have and at what stage in the decision-making process they are most likely to be responsive.
 So how do you get that intelligence?
 We believe it starts with developing buyer personas in order to really get to know what your target customers look like and what their pain-points are.

 You can’t even begin to start creating content for your website, social channels, or email marketing before you know what kind of content will resonate with your target market, what needs to be addressed, what they’re looking for, and what they value.

 1. Research.
 You need to collect both qualitative and quantitative data in order to paint a picture of your ideal customer.
 Depending on what your customer base looks like, it might be through online surveys, focus groups, in-depth interviews, social media, emails, etc.